matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Use the component on the example page as we've done before:
+Then reference the component on the example page as before:

 ```ruby
 class ExamplePage < Page::Cell::Page